 .ac.uk or whatever - and then optionally add part of the stuff after the "slash" - for example

 /news and a space and more words.
-AltaVista/Yahoo Advanced Search offers a similar facility - enter this information under
+Yahoo Advanced Search offers a similar facility - enter this information under "only search in this domain/site".

 Text © Mike Holderness & previous contributors; Moral rights asserted.
 The collection (database right) © National Union of Journalists.
 Comments to email@example.com please.
 You may find the glossary helpful.